-Waste Type Description Fee Description GST Mobile Garbage Bin 240 Litre (half rate charged for half load - min charge half load) Car boot up to 0.5m3 (half rate charged for half load) Single axle trailer/ute to level - up to 1m3 (half rate charged for half load) Bogie axle trailer/ ute to level - up to 1.5m3 (half rate can be charged for half load) waste skip skip bins per tonne (note: skip bin quantities of waste not Per item Aggregate, road base or ballast - Material such as rock and/or gravel.
-Example: road base, railway ballast, processed sandstone asphalt Excluding: crushed concrete Fee to cover the cost of service Y Separate or as part of mixed load \$5.00 \$12.00 \$20.00 \$46.00 \$61.50 \$77.50 Aluminium (non- ferrous) Example: Aluminium frames, aluminium cans Fee to cover the cost of service Y Sorted waste - not contam- inated /mixed No Charge No Charge No Charge No Charge No Charge No Charge No Charge Standard Asbestos Charge (Includes Fee to cover the Y Sorted waste Not accepted Not accepted To be weighed To be weighed To be weighed To be weighed \$391.50 per tonne both Friable, Non- Friable & Asbestos Contaminated Soil) cost of service - not contam- inated /mixed acility must b e double wro ng waste.
-All t Ipped.
-The wa r the NSW EPA iste must be \$287.00 per tonne Fire Damaged House containing Asbestos - Mixed demolition waste containing asbestos produced by single fire damaged house (up to Maximum of 80m3 after which amount normal asbestos waste rates apply) where due to nature of demolition required asbestos cannot be removed prior to demolition.
-Disposal and transport regulation under Protection of Environment Operations Act must be adhered to in transport and delivery to facility Fee to cover the cost of service Y Fees per individual house \$6,300.00 Ashes - Example: Ash from any incinerator or fly ash or bottom ash Fee to cover the cost of service Y Separate or as part of mixed load \$5.00 \$12.00 \$20.00 \$46.00 \$61.50 \$77.50 Batteries - Example: Batteries separated from electronic devices & vehicle batteries Fee to cover the cost of service Y Sorted waste - not contam- inated/ mixed No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity
+Waste Type Description Fee Description GST Mobile Garbage Bin 240 Litre (half rate charged for half load - min charge half load) Car boot up to 0.5m3 (half rate charged for half load) Single axle trailer/ute to level - up to 1m3 (half rate charged for half load) Bogie axle trailer/ ute to level - up to 1.5m3 (half rate can be charged for half waste skip skip bins per tonne (note: skip bin quantities of waste not Per item Aggregate, road base or ballast - Material such as rock and/or gravel.
+Example: road base, railway ballast, processed sandstone asphalt Excluding: crushed concrete Fee to cover the cost of service Y Separate or as part of mixed load \$5.00 \$12.00 \$20.00 \$46.00 \$61.50 \$77.50 Aluminium (non- ferrous) Example: Aluminium frames, aluminium cans Fee to cover the cost of service Y Sorted waste - not contaminated /mixed No Charge No Charge No Charge No Charge No Charge No Charge No Charge Standard Asbestos Fee to Υ Sorted То be weighed \$391.50 Charge (Includes both Friable, Non- cover the cost of waste - not per tonne Friable & Asbestos Contaminated Soil) service contam- inated /mixed acility must b oe double wro ng waste.
+All t apped.
+The wo r the NSW EPA aste must be \$287.00 per tonne Fire Damaged House containing Asbestos - Mixed demolition waste containing asbestos produced by single fire damaged house (up to Maximum of 80m3 after which amount normal asbestos waste rates apply) where due to nature of demolition required asbestos cannot be removed prior to demolition.
+Disposal and transport regulation under Protection of Environment Operations Act must be adhered to in transport and delivery to facility Fee to cover the cost of service Y Fees per individual house \$6,300.00 Ashes - Example: Ash from any incinerator or fly ash or bottom ash Fee to cover the cost of service Υ Separate or as part of mixed load \$5.00 \$12.00 \$20.00 \$46.00 \$61.50 \$77.50 Batteries - Example: Batteries separated from electronic devices & vehicle batteries Fee to cover the cost of service Y Sorted waste - not contam- inated/ mixed No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity No charge - limited to household quantity